Non-overlapping codes: Constructions of non-overlapping codes

+The binary non-overlapping code $C$ of length $6$ given in the introduction is an instance of Construction~\ref{con:Chee} with $k=2$.

 It is not hard to see that the construction above is indeed a non-overlapping code.
 Chee \emph{et al.}\ show that the construction is already good for small parameters.
-Indeed, they show that for binary codes, Construction~\ref{con:Chee} (with the best choice of $k$) achieves the best possible code size whenever $n\leq 14$ and $n\neq 9$.
+Indeed, they show that for binary codes, Construction~\ref{con:Chee} (with the best choice of $k$) achieves the best possible code size whenever $n\leq 16$ and $n\neq 9$.

 It less clear how to choose $k$ in general so that $C$ is as large as possible, and what the resulting asymptotic size of the code is.
-Much of the paper of Chee \emph{et al.}\ sets out to answer these questions.
-Indeed, the authors argue that when $q$ is fixed, and $k$ is chosen appropriately (as a function of $n$), we have that
+However, Gilbert~\cite{Gilbert60} and Levenshtein~\cite{Levenshtein64} show that when $q$ is fixed, and $k$ is chosen appropriately (as a function of $n$), we have that

-where $e$ is the base of the natural logarithm.
-This shows that Theorem~\ref{thm:upper} is tight to within a constant factor when $q$ is fixed.
-Their result uses a delicate argument using techniques from algebraic combinatorics.
-In fact, the following much simpler argument gives a similar, though weaker, result.
+where $e$ is the base of the natural logarithm, and $n\rightarrow\infty$ over the subsequence $n=(q^i-1)/(q-1)$.
+(See also Chee \emph{et al.}~\cite{CheeKiah12}.)
+This lower bound on $C(n,q)$ shows that Theorems~\ref{thm:upper} and~\ref{thm:Levupper} are tight to within a constant factor when $q$ is fixed.
+The following elementary lemma is also sufficient to establish this.
+The lemma is included because its proof is simpler than Levenshtein's lower bound: it avoids the use of any analytic combinatorics.
+Note however that the lower bound of the lemma is substantially weaker than the bound of Levenshtein~\cite{Levenshtein64} if $q$ is allowed to grow.

 \begin{lemma} Let $q$ be a fixed integer, $q\geq 2$.
 Then the codes in Construction~\ref{con:Chee} show that

 \end{lemma} \begin{proof} We begin by claiming that when $2k\leq n-2$ the number of $q$-ary sequences of length $n-k-2$ containing no $k$ consecutive zeros is at least